ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 )
 ~~~~

-Notice the payload is detached,
-this is to support very large supply chain artifacts, and to
-ensure that Transparent Statements can integrate with
-existing file systems.
+The payload is detached, this is to support very large supply chain artifacts, and to ensure that Transparent Statements can integrate with existing file systems.

-Notice the unprotected header can contain multiple receipts.
+The unprotected header can contain multiple receipts.

 #### Signed Statement Protected Header